 Gain a deeper understanding of Cats

-If you're thinking about cat care specifically as a new income stream or employment option, this course will assist you to demonstrate your ability to work with cats and understand the industry without question.
+This course will assist you to demonstrate your ability to work with cats and understand the industry.

 Domestic Cat Care is a comprehensive 100 hour course covering all aspects of diet and nutrition, preventative health care and treating illnesses, understanding feline behaviour, breeding, business planning and more!

-Developed with the feline professional or cat enthusiast in mind, the course will take you through an experiential learning experience designed to help you develop knowledge and skills to work with cats confidently.
+Developed with the feline professional or cat enthusiast in mind, the experiential learning course is designed to help you gain the knowledge and skills to work with cats confidently.

 Lesson Structure